vmchale/apple/doc/apple-by-example.md

 , [0, 1] ]
 ```

-Reverse applied to a higher-dimensional array reverses the first dimension.
+Reverse applied to a higher-dimensional array reverses elements (sub-arrays) along the first dimension.

 ```
  > ⟨⟨0,1⟩,⟨1,0::int⟩,⟨2,4⟩⟩